-Poland lies in the temperate climate zone – therefore you won’t experience powerful hurricanes, arctic cold or heat of the Sahara (although we must admit that due to the climate changes it is getting warmer and warmer each year).
+Poland lies in the temperate climate zone – therefore you won’t experience powerful hurricanes, arctic cold, or heat of the Sahara (although we must admit that due to the climate changes it is getting warmer and warmer each year).

-For example 6 years before, during the winter it was a lot of snow even from April in the city centers and the temperature was reaching the -25 C. Now the snow is much less and the worst temperature this year was up-to -14 C.
+For example 6 years before, during the winter it was a lot of snow even from April in the city centers and the temperature was reaching -25 C.

+Every season has its own beauty and offers something special and unique.
 The warmest area of the country is the Silesian Lowland in south-western Poland, while the coldest place is the town of Suwałki in the north-eastern part of the country.

 The average annual temperature is about 6-8 degrees Celsius and the rainfall is estimated at 700 mm.

-Weather During Spring in Poland - Start recovering
+Weather During Spring in Poland

 Not without a reason, the favorite season of many Poles is the spring, which runs from 22 March to 21 June.
-That’s when the nature comes to life and wears the most beautiful colors.
+That’s when nature comes to life and wears the most beautiful colors.

 It is getting warmer and the air is filled with amazing fresh fragrances, as the flowers starting to grow and the birds to fly.
-Spring is the perfect time to have a relaxed travel, especially if you are travelling with kids.
+Spring is the perfect time to have a relaxed trip, especially if you are traveling with kids.

 During this amazing season, there are many awesome places to visit and great things to do and see all around Poland.
-Beautiful green areas, specially in the countryside and in the big cities parks and gardens.
+Beautiful green areas, especially in the countryside and in the big cities parks and gardens.

-In general Poland is a green country with many protected National Forests and the beauty of nature is amazing.
+In general, Poland is a green country with many protected National Forests and the beauty of nature is amazing.

-We particularly recommend a visit to Białowieża Forest where you can see for yourself how the nature and the animals awake back to life after the long cold winter break.
-It is an amazing place to discover.
+We particularly recommend a visit to Białowieża Forest where you can see for yourself how nature and the animals awake back to life after the long cold winter break.

 SUMMER time Weather - My Favorite